Table of Contents

 1. The Climkit Gateway

-The Climkit Gateway is the communication gateway that centralizes and manages all equipment within the Climkit solutions.
-It collects and transmits data from connected devices (meters, charging stations, RFID readers, etc.) to the online Climkit platform.
+The Climkit Gateway is the communication gateway that centralizes and manages all equipment for Climkit solutions.
+It collects and transmits data from connected devices (meters, charging stations, RFID readers, etc.) to the Climkit online platform.

-The Climkit Gateway communicates with equipment via RS485 serial networks and TCP/IP networks, using standard and open communication protocols (non-proprietary), including Modbus, M-Bus, and OCPP.
+The Climkit Gateway communicates with equipment via RS485 serial networks and TCP/IP networks, using standard and open (non-proprietary) communication protocols, notably Modbus, M-Bus, and OCPP.

-The main equipment connected to and managed by the Climkit Gateway includes:
+The main equipment connected to and managed by the Climkit Gateway are:

 The Gateway is supplied with its 24V DC DIN rail power supply.

-It connects to the network via the RJ45 Ethernet port.
+It is connected to the network via the RJ45 Ethernet port.

 Gateway width: 2 DIN modules.